 - Travel Assistance including emergency travel arrangements, arrangements for the return of your traveling companion or dependents and vehicle return.

 - Security Assistance including a crisis hotline and on the ground security assistance to help address safety concerns or to secure immediate assistance while traveling as well as access to a secure, web-based system for tracking global threats and health or location based risk intelligence.

 Willamette University believes in the value of education, whether for self-improvement, social advancement, or as a means for improving knowledge, skills, and abilities for success at work.
 One of the many outstanding benefits afforded to full-time employees of Willamette University is our Tuition Remission and Exchange program.

 - Willamette Admission

 Tuition Benefits for Employees

 Become a Bearcat!
-As a benefit eligible employee, you are eligible after six (6) months of service for undergraduate course work and after three (3) years of service for graduate coursework.
+As a benefit eligible employee, you are eligible after six (6) months of service for undergraduate coursework and after three (3) years of service for graduate coursework.
 Tuition remission is provided for one course per semester at 100% and any additional courses at 50%.
+As of November 1, 2019, enrollment for graduate coursework is limited to 9 credits or less per semester.
 You must go through the full admission process and be admitted to the school subject to regular admission standards.
 The tuition remission program is non-taxable for undergraduate coursework, and non-taxable for graduate coursework up to the IRS limit of $5,250 per calendar year.
 Graduate tuition benefits provided in excess of $5,250 in the tax year are accounted as a taxable benefit to employees such that they will need to pay taxes on these amounts as if they received the dollar value of the benefit in cash.
 Taxability FAQ

 Tuition Benefits for Dependent Children